BorisovecViktor/miami_landing/README.md

 - JavaScript

 ### How to run it
-1. Clone the repository git clone https://github.com/borisovecviktor/miami.git
+1. Clone the repository git clone https://github.com/borisovecviktor/miami_landing.git
-2. Go into project folder cd miami
+2. Go into project folder cd miami_landing
 3. Run npm install
 4. Open in your Browser http://localhost:8080